 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens built in, whereas the GX9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX9 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the GX9 gets 260 shots out of its DMW-BLG10 battery, while the RX100 III can take 320 images on a single charge of its NP-BX1 power pack.
-The power pack in the RX100 III can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The price is, of course, an important factor in any camera decision.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The RX100 III was launched at a lower price than the GX9, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the imaging sensor is a crucial determinant of image quality.
 A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.